Let’s talk about the “Flamenco”

 Poble Espanyol is a heritage site located on the mountain of Montjuic, an autonomous region of Spain, and now a tourist complex with souvenir shops, fountains, restaurants, schools, designer stores, and I saw a glass-making studio.

-The Spanish Village built for the 1929 International Exhibition.
+The Spanish Village was built for the 1929 International Exhibition.
 The entire structure was created with the purpose to concentrate these art and cultural activities in one place.
 Today, it is an open-air architectural museum in the city – with a number of locations that architecture that brings you back centuries to the historic Spanish era.
 Journey on to see the buildings, stroll through typical Spanish places, discover the trades of different artisans working in their workshops, view artworks by contemporary masters like Dali, Picasso, Miro, Tapies, and Barcelo, enjoy Mediterranean cuisine, and purchase an original gift from one of the shops as a souvenir.

 - El Poble Espanyol was originally supposed to be demolished at the end of the Exhibition.
 However, its success saved it as it was the most visited complex in the exhibition.